ssroy-codebase/Deep-Learning-for-Medical-Services/README.md

 # <strong>Deployment</strong>

-You check it here. (project is still going on.)
+You check it on the following site. http://wprince00.pythonanywhere.com/
 # <strong>Datasets</strong>

 All datasets are taken from Kaggle.